 A flawed design?

 It is apparent that many components of the FlaV on the Panther have been taken from a similar design for use on aircraft.
-A good example of a component which seem to have been recycled from an aircraft version of the FlaV is the cone in the middle of the grating.
-Its aerodynamic shape makes no sense on the Panther, but it does all the more when imagining the system mounted to an aircraft engine facing the airflow head-on.
+A good example of a component which seem to have been recycled is the cone in the middle of the grating.
+Its aerodynamic shape makes no sense on the Panther, but it does all the more the system is mounted head-on to an aircraft engine.
 Additionally, the design of the circular nozzle in the tube allows an uninterrupted airflow to take place.
 This airflow should carry the exhaust fumes out of the tube.
 Again, on the Panther this feature does not come to justice: there is no airflow from underneath the FlaV to carry away the fumes.

 Altogether the design achieves its goal of damping flames, but seems flawed.
 Period photographs show signs of heat build-up in the upper part of the tube.
 The lack of a strong airflow from beneath the exhaust causes a build up of heath underneath the grating.
 The resulting thermal load on the tube makes the paint discolour.